open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/metrics.md

 important one to understand.
 An aggregation is a technique whereby a large number of measurements are combined into either exact or estimated statistics about metric events that took place during a time window.
-The OTLP protocol transports such aggreagated metrics.
+The OTLP protocol transports such aggregated metrics.
 The OpenTelemetry API provides a default aggregation for each instrument which can be overridden using the Views API.
 The OpenTelemetry project aims to provide default aggregations that are supported by visualizers and telemetry backends.